nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-clustering-configuration.md

 *   A [Redis server]({{page page='redis-configuration'}})
 *   A load-balancer with sticky sessions

+You can head to the [Nuxeo cluster architecture introduction]({{page page='nuxeo-cluster-architecture-introduction'}}) for more information on these components.

 The shared filesystem is usually an NFS mount.
 You **must not** share the whole Nuxeo installation tree (see below).

-The load balancer **must** use sticky sessions if the clustering delay is not 0\.
+The load balancer **must** use sticky sessions if the clustering delay is not 0.
 Having a non-0 clustering delay is recommended for performance reasons.
 See below for more.

 ## Shared Filesystem Configuration